-After receiving and reviewing a request for a for a loan from a Faith-Based Organizations, the prospective borrower is asked to complete an application.
+After we receive and review a request for a loan from a Faith-Based Organization, the prospective borrower is asked to complete an application.
 After loan applications are properly filed, loan requests are reviewed and, if approved, commitments are issued by our officers, Finance & Loan Committee or Board of Directors, as applicable depending upon the loan amount, all of which are subject to ratification by our Board of Directors.